+The Advocate: What inspired you to bring the original Green Lantern, Alan Scott, out of the closet?
 James Robinson: It started about eight months ago when I began putting together the Earth 2 team.
 When the decision was made to reboot the DC universe and make the Justice Society young again, it occurred to me that we would be losing some great characters.
 In the previous continuity of the DC universe, Alan Scott was an older hero who'd been around a long time and he had a gay son, a superhero named Obsidian.
 Since we were making Alan young again, I thought it was a shame to lose that gay character.
 When I began writing Earth 2, I wanted the book to be as diverse as possible, and so I thought, Why don't we make Alan Scott gay?
 Why don't we make the leader of the Justice Society a gay man?
 I suggested this to DC's copublisher Dan Didio, and to his credit there was never a moment of hesitation.
 He said, "That sounds like a great idea."
 There wasn't a lot of soul-searching about it.
 It really was a simple and logical decision.